kyryl-opens-ml/ai-engineering/blog-posts/ai-product-template/README.md

 <img src="./docs/4.png" width="800"/>

-A nice bonus to make it really "self-driving software" is that each tool has its own MCP server exposed to agents.
+A nice bonus to make it really "self-driving software" is that each tool has its own MCP server exposed to agents. (deep dive for infrastructure engineers https://kyrylai.com/2025/05/23/build-a-self-healing-k8s-agent-with-librechat-mcp/)

 - Github MCP:  https://github.com/github/github-mcp-server